daniel-wrench/reynolds_scales_project/README.md

 # README

-## Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft
+Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft

-## In progress

-- Adding to construct_database.py to return plots of certain acfs for parameter evaluation.
-- Testing speed of MFI data processing in parallel partition (spacejam) with 10 CPUs.
-Processing the MFI data takes 3 times as long in Rāpoi (at least in quicktest partition with 2-5 CPUs) as it does locally.
-Currently testing in parallel with 10 CPUs.

 ## To-do

-1. Streamline the notebook, that does draw on the final database by reading in the spectral indices and params (simply compare with construct_database.py). **Just need to remove the final review chunks**
+1. Implement MPI for process_data.py
+- Move Taylor codes back to main directory
+- Commit changes
+- Pull here and do the following work:
+- Change nested for loops to single for loop upon list of all files
+- Ncores is argument to bash command: see `example_run.sh`
+- (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
+2. Talk to Andre about these speed differences??
 2. Test pipeline in Raapoi on 1 year of data.
 Use scratch storage. **Currently have downloaded all raw data**
-2. Check results and Bash scripting with Tulasi, check for efficiency.
+2. Check output plots against summary stats
+2. Prepare the correlation codes and plots
 2. Run pipeline on as much data as possible.
 2. Spearman correlation?
+2. Add energies?
 2. Once database and correlations are produced, reflect on next steps: do I work more with this data, or switch back to looking at the missing data problem?

 ## Background